-The standards used for horizontal alignment, vertical alignment, and widths of median, traveled way and shoulders may be the AASHTO interstate standards that were in effect at the time of original construction or inclusion into the interstate system.

-- 2. Mainline bridges may remain in place if they have minimum cross sections consisting of 12 ft. lanes, 10 ft. shoulder on the right and 3 ft. shoulder on the left.
+- 1. The standards used for horizontal alignment, vertical alignment, and widths of median, traveled way and shoulders may be the AASHTO interstate standards that were in effect at the time of original construction or inclusion into the interstate system. - 2.
+Mainline bridges may remain in place if they have minimum cross sections consisting of 12 ft. lanes, 10 ft. shoulder on the right and 3 ft. shoulder on the left.
 For mainline bridges (over 200 ft.), the offset to the face of parapet or bridge rail on both the left and right is 3 ft. (minimum) measured from the edge of the nearest traveled lane.
 Bridge railing shall meet or be upgraded in accordance with the requirements of Section 25.4.25.3 Bridge Railing of this volume. - 3.
 Roadside Safety Hardware shall meet the requirements of Section 25.4.26 Roadside Safety Hardware of this volume. - 4.
-Pier protection and design shall comply with the requirements provided in Structures Design Guidelines, Section 2.6.
+Pier protection and design shall comply with the requirements provided in Structures Design Guidelines, Section 2.6. - 5.
+The existing roadway and shoulder cross slope may be retained when it meets the criteria in Section 25.4.6.